-A borrower should know that a lender is eligible to start debt collection process with calls and letters in polite form.
+A borrower should know that a lender is eligible to start a debt collection process with calls and letters in polite form.
 They, however, should not be aggressive or invasive and should be stopped as soon a borrower writes a desist notice to a lender or agency.
-Besides, it is also against the law when a lender keeps sending the same check for collection and gets it returned in the result of insufficient funds.
-As a result a borrower gets charged with huge NSF fees.
+Besides, it is also against the law when a lender keeps sending the same check for collection and gets it returned as the result of insufficient funds.
+As a result, a borrower gets charged with huge NSF fees.
 This practice is definitely against the law as only one such return is allowed.

 - It is also against the law when lenders try to threaten a borrower with arrest, imprisonment and a criminal trial (read how to stop debt collectors).

-In the U.S. default repayment is not a criminal offence and is not the reason to put a person in jail.
-Payday lenders in the U.S. are authorized only to file a lawsuit (a civil one) against the borrower who failed to repay; however, no any other measure in this respect.
+In the U.S. default repayment is not a criminal offense and is not the reason to put a person in jail.
+Payday lenders in the U.S. are authorized only to file a lawsuit (a civil one) against the borrower who failed to repay; however, no other measure in this respect.

 In case the unlucky situation happened and you have to deal with debt collectors, there is no sense to quarrel.
 It is also better to try and reason with them and make an attempt to delay the repayment or agree on a repayment plan.
 In fact, in 8 states an installment plan for the borrower is obligatory and required by the law and lenders have to abide by it.